raspberrypilearning/hello-world-simplified/en/step_6.md

   - `randint()` is like 'random' in Scratch
   - `input()` is like 'ask' in Scratch

-**Tip:** The underscore `_` is used between words in variable and function names in Python to make them easier to read.
+The underscore `_` is used between words in variable and function names in Python to make them easier to read.
 You cannot use a space.

 --- /collapse ---